ansible/awx/CONTRIBUTING.md

 We have several React contexts that wrap much of the app, including those from react-router, lingui, and some of our own.
 When testing a component that depends on one or more of these, you can use the `mountWithContexts()` helper function found in `__tests__/enzymeHelpers.jsx`.
 This can be used just like Enzyme's `mount()` function, except it will wrap the component tree with the necessary context providers and basic stub data.

 If you want to stub the value of a context, or assert actions taken on it, you can customize a contexts value by passing a second parameter to `mountWithContexts`.
-For example, this provides a custom value for the `Network` context:
+For example, this provides a custom value for the `Config` context:

 ```
-const network = {
+const config = {
-  api: {
-    getOrganizationInstanceGroups: jest.fn(),
-  }
+  custom_virtualenvs: ['foo', 'bar'],
 };
 mountWithContexts(<OrganizationForm />, {
-  context: { network },
+  context: { config },
 });
 ```

-In this test, when the `OrganizationForm` calls `api.getOrganizationInstanceGroups` from the network context, it will invoke the provided stub.
-You can assert that this stub is invoked when you expect or to provide stubbed data.
+Now that these custom virtual environments are available in this `OrganizationForm` test we can assert that the component that displays them is rendering properly.

 The object containing context values looks for five known contexts, identified by the keys `linguiPublisher`, `router`, `config`, `network`, and `dialog` — the latter three each referring to the contexts defined in `src/contexts`.
 You can pass `false` for any of these values, and the corresponding context will be omitted from your test.
 For example, this will mount your component without the dialog context: